abhinandan6123/OctaNet/README.md

 _________________
 Task1:  Creation Of ATM Simulation
 -----------------------------
-In this, We can Create an Bank Account and use all facilities like normal our bank services which is Creation, Deposit, Withdraw, Transfer, Transaction History, Balance enquiry, and other facilities.
+In this, I did Created an Program for ATM Interface Bank Account and use all facilities like normal our bank services which is Creation, Deposit, Withdraw, Transfer, Transaction History, Balance enquiry, and other facilities.